sdymj84/weekly-work-note/README.md

 ## Notes
 - ES6 Arrow function doesn't work with jQuery event
 - Build everything without ajax and change to ajax at the end, because router logic and other server side logic doesn't need to be changed at all whether data is from form submitting or from ajax request.
+- Database structure changed in the middle of development in order to implement search feature (prev : one record has one week / now : one record has one day)